Michael Avenatti is convicted of trying to extort Nike

 Besides the extortion trial, Avenatti also faces an April trial in New York on charges that he defrauded Daniels of book proceeds and a May trial in Los Angeles on charges that he defrauded clients and others of millions of dollars.

+The judge presiding over the trial over book proceeds died this month.
+The judge newly assigned to the case has scheduled a conference for Feb.
+25.

-He remains held without bail.
+Avenatti remains held without bail.
 Federal prosecutors in Los Angeles succeeded last month in getting him locked up after saying he violated his $300,000 bail by moving money around illegally after his arrest.